corda/corda-docs-portal/content/en/platform/corda/5.1/deploying-operating/deployment/deploying/_index.md

 You can also run those checks manually using the Corda CLI <a href="../../reference/corda-cli/preinstall.html">`preinstall`</a>
 command after you have deployed Corda.

-If you want to disable the pre-install checks from running automatically, for example, to save time when testing the deployment, you can do it by adding the following property to your YAML file:
+If you want to disable the pre-install checks from running automatically (for example, to save time when testing the deployment), you can do it by adding the following property to your YAML file:

 ```yaml
 bootstrap: